-Mike Signer is managing principal of Madison Law & Strategy Group, PLLC, which he founded in 2010, where he practices corporate and regulatory law.
-He is also a lecturer at UVA, where he teaches in both the Woodrow Wilson Department of Politics and the Batten School for Leadership and Public Policy.
+Mike Signer is General Counsel of WillowTree, Inc., a leading mobile app agency headquartered in Charlottesville and a lecturer at the Batten School for Leadership and Public Policy at the University of Virginia, where he teaches seminars titled "Leadership, Statesmanship, and Democracy" and "Race and Policy."
 He is a member of the Virginia and Washington, D.C.
-Bars and the Charlottesville-Albemarle Bar Association, where he has served as Co-Chair of the Business Law Section.
+Bars and the Charlottesville-Albemarle Bar Association, where he served as Co-Chair of the Business Law Section.
 He has been a Democratic voting rights attorney in Virginia for many years.
-He was previously an attorney at Wilmer Cutler Pickering Hale & Dorr.
-He is Chair of the Emergency Food Network and President of the Fifeville Neighborhood Association.
+Earlier in his career, he practiced law at Wilmer Cutler Pickering Hale & Dorr.
+He previously served as Chair of the Emergency Food Network and as President of the Fifeville Neighborhood Association.

 He is the author of two books: Demagogue: The Fight to Save Democracy from Its Worst Enemies (Palgrave Macmillan 2009) and Becoming Madison: The Extraordinary Origins of the Least Likely Founding Father (PublicAffairs 2015).
 He has published essays and articles in venues including The Atlantic, The Washington Post, The Richmond Times-Dispatch, The New Republic, USA Today, and The Daily Beast.
 He has been interviewed by NPR, MSNBC, Fox News, and the BBC.
 He previously served on the Board of Directors of the Center for National Policy and the Truman Educational Institute and is a principal of the Truman National Security Project.